-Please note: From 12 May 2020, certified letters and transcripts will be issued by Academic Registry in a secure electronic document format.
+Please note: Certified letters and transcripts are issued by Academic Registry in a secure electronic document format.

 Verification partners